jmservera/airsonic-advanced/install/k8s/README.md

 </dependency>
 ```

-But as it’s using Spring boot it should be this other one:
+But as it’s using Spring boot it should be this other one, that takes care of
+all the magic that gets the token from the identity and injects it into the
+connection string:

 ```xml
 <dependency>